cyschneck/Star-Chart-Spherical-Projection/README.md

 ## Add a New Star

-### newStar Object
+### New Star Object

 The star chart package comes with over a hundred of brightest stars as part of a built-in library.
-However, a new star can be easily added for plotting or calculations by creating a newStar object.
-The newStar object will require a few important features that plot_stereographic_projection() and final_position() can now accept as an additional argument.
+However, a new star can be easily added for plotting or calculations by creating a new star object.
+The new star object will require a few important features that plot_stereographic_projection() and final_position() can now accept as an additional argument.

 This allows for the creation of a new star in two ways: